MarcPoirier-SoftwareDev/MLOP3_census_income_classification/README.md

 ## Project description

 The purpose of this project is to deploy a scalable pipeline as would be done in a production environment.
-For that purpose we build an API using FastAPI and deploy it using Heroku.
+For that purpose we build an API using FastAPI and deploy it using Render.
 The API run machine learning inference, a prediction on the Census Income Data Set.
 Data and models are saved on AWS s3 and we use DVC to track them.

 We use a multilayer perceptron (MLP) with Dropout for the task.
 The model is implemented using pytorch.
 We use the